myronladyjenko/Tweet-Manager/README.md

 ## Limitations of the program

-The program encompasses the full scope of the assignment and has no limitations.
+The program covers the full scope of the assignment listed in the instructions and has no limitations.

 ## Improvements

+#### Completed Improvements:
+    1. Added an error checking for a wrong input for "Delete the nth tweet" function.
+Plus, was given an option to exit the function is the user doesn't want to delete any nodes.

+#### Future Improvements:
     1. Check for the uniqueness of the id when loading from a .csv file.
     2. Error checking for the wrong file format when loading tweets from a .csv file.